-Although popular and busy, The Plough is a quiet country public house and is highly regarded for its no nonsense fare, of good honest food, plenty of it and at sensible prices.
+Although Cadsden is just a tiny hamlet with few residents, The Plough is very popular with visitors from all over the world and is highly regarded for its no nonsense fare, of good honest food, plenty of it and at sensible prices.

-The Plough is nestled in a little valley just beside The Ridgeway ancient trackway and is the only public house that is actually beside this popular tourist trail.
+The Plough is nestled in a little valley just beside The Ridgeway ancient trackway and is an ideal base from which to explore this popular tourist trail.

 Often described as Britain’s oldest road, The Ridgeway meets and forms a part of the Icknield Way which extends from Salisbury Plain all the way to East Anglia.